Sharding data across nodes

 k ------- key:0 (1 rows)

-Next, check the sizes of the various tablets:
+Check the sizes of the various tablets, as follows:

 28K /tmp/ybd2/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-0149071638294c5d9328c4121ad33d23 9.6M /tmp/ybd1/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-0df2c7cd87a844c99172ea1ebcd0a3ee 28K /tmp/ybd1/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-59b7d53724944725a1e3edfe9c5a1440 28K /tmp/ybd2/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-0149071638294c5d9328c4121ad33d23 9.6M /tmp/ybd2/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-0df2c7cd87a844c99172ea1ebcd0a3ee 28K /tmp/ybd2/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-59b7d53724944725a1e3edfe9c5a1440 28K /tmp/ybd3/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-0149071638294c5d9328c4121ad33d23 9.6M /tmp/ybd3/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-0df2c7cd87a844c99172ea1ebcd0a3ee 28K /tmp/ybd3/data/yb-data/tserver/data/rocksdb/table-769f533fbde9425a8520b9cd59efc8b8/tablet-59b7d53724944725a1e3edfe9c5a1440

 You can see that the key was successfully inserted in one of the tablets leading to a proliferation of size to 9.6 MB.
-Because this tablet has 3 copies distributed across the 3 nodes, you can see 3 entries of this size.
+Because this tablet has three copies distributed across three nodes, you can see three entries of this size.

 0df2c7cd87a844c99172ea1ebcd0a3ee.
-Check the table details page to determine which node this tablet belongs to, and in this case it's
+Check the table details page to determine to which node this tablet belongs; in this case, it is

-Add one more node to the cluster for a total of 4 nodes:
+Add one more node to the universe for a total of four nodes, as follows:

-Check the tablet servers page, to see that the tablets are re-distributed evenly among the 4 nodes:
+Check the tablet server's page to see that the tablets are redistributed evenly among the four nodes, as per the following illustration:

-Add 2 more nodes to the cluster, making it a total of 6 nodes:
+Add two more nodes to the universe, making it a total of six nodes, as follows:

-Verify that the tablets are evenly distributed across the 6 nodes.
-Each node now has 2 tablets.
+Verify that the tablets are evenly distributed across the six nodes.
+Each node now has two tablets, as per the following illustration: